BrandoPoggiali/CNVmap/README.md

 # CNVmap
- CNVmap is tool for visualizing Copy Number Varitions (CNVs) at genome, chromsome and gene levels.
+ CNVmap is a tool for visualizing Copy Number Varitions (CNVs) at genome, chromosome and gene levels.
 The inputs of this tool are .cns and .cnr file formats obtained by the tool CNVkit (https://cnvkit.readthedocs.io/en/stable/).

 ## Installation